-Under the Companies Act, a public Under Delaware law, a corporation must have limited company must have at least at least one director and the number of two directors and the number of directors shall be fixed by or in the manner directors may be fixed by or in the provided in the bylaws. manner provided in a company's articles of association.
+Under the Companies Act, a Under Delaware law, a corporation public limited company must must have at least one director and the have at least two directors and the number of directors shall be fixed by or number of directors may be fixed in the manner provided in the bylaws. by or in the manner provided in a company's articles of association.